shahsajil/COVID-19-Python-Project/README.md

 OVERVIEW

 COVID-19 Python Project (March 18 2020)

-In this project I am using the Covid-19 Coronavirus cases dataset that I extracted from https://www.worldometers.info/coronavirus/ which last updated date is March 18 2020.My objectives in this project is to display the countries with no of new total cases,countries with no of new total deaths,countries with most no of cases and most no of deaths.Comparing the new cases vs new recovered.
+In this project I am using the Covid-19 Coronavirus cases dataset that I extracted from https://www.worldometers.info/coronavirus which is last updated in March 18 2020.My aim is to display the countries with no of new total cases,countries with no of new total deaths,countries with most no of cases and most no of deaths.Comparing the new cases vs new recovered.
 Finding out the Death ratio of each countries vs total cases.Distribution of cases worldwide (China(mainland) vs Other countries).

 TECHNICAL SUMMARY